megalithic/dotfiles/README.md

 ##### ⚠️ Thar be dragons..

-> I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot that I'm not describing here) before you -- all willy-nilly, throwing caution to the wind -- install a stranger's shell scripts. 🤣
+> I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot more than what I'm describing in this README) before you -- all willy-nilly, throwing caution to the wind -- install a stranger's shell scripts. 🤣

 ## ✨ Tree be thy guide